dev-aritra/clean-code-developer-checklist/README.md

 - [x] **DTOs should not have any behavior , i.e. they should be data-structure and not objects**
   - DTOs/ Value objects should have a `equals` method.
+  - Any operation in a value object should return a new instance of that class.

 <br/>

 ---